Stop Blaming the Handoff — Your Delivery Model Is Broken

 The fix starts by redesigning the delivery system around continuity.

-Based on what I’ve seen over the past 30 years in technology consulting, here are the principles that matter.
+Based on what I have seen over the past 30 years in technology consulting, these principles matter.

 1. Design for continuity, not transition

-The goal is to reduce the number of artificial handoffs and preserve continuity where handoffs genuinely must exist.
+The goal is to reduce artificial handoffs and preserve continuity where handoffs genuinely must exist.

 This is the central nervous system of the delivery model.